subratgoogle/image-gallery/README.md

 <hr>

 ### This is a photo gallery of more photo
-### This is fully responsive webpage, This webpage created with the help of HTML, CSS and BOOTSTRAP
+### This is fully responsive webpage and this webpage created with the help of HTML, CSS and BOOTSTRAP
 ### You can See Here to this gallery : [ Click Here >>]( https://subratgoogle.github.io/image-gallery/.)
 <hr>